Portland Metro area and Surrounding Counties

 - That you attend a Victims Impact Panel.

-A third DUI conviction is now a Felony in Oregon and you can face prison, not just local jail.
+A third DUI conviction is a Felony in Oregon and you can face prison, not just local jail.
 The maximum time on a Class C Felony is 5 years in prison.
 But the standard sentencing range will be based on your record.
 In any event it will be at least 90 days in jail and could be 13-14 months in prison.
+It could even be more if you have other non DUI felonies on your record.
 You need to talk to an attorney who knows DUI sentencing guidelines in order to get a fair estimate of what sentence could be imposed in your case.
 A third DUI also includes a fine of at least $2,000.00, and your driver's license could be revoked for life.
-If you live in Portland, and were arrested for DUI (drunk driving) seek legal representation from a qualified Portland DUI attorney at Harris Law Firm - Call 503-648-4777 Today.

-If you have four or five or more DUI arrests and convictions, you will most certainly be facing a prison term of at least 18 months, as well as the lifetime suspension and mandatory fines.
+If you have four or five or more DUI arrests and convictions, you will most certainly be facing a prison term of at least 18 months, as well as the lifetime suspension of your drivers license and mandatory fines.

-Obviously, the jail sentence imposed on a second or third DUI offense will be significantly greater than the sentence imposed on a first DUI offense.
-And if you have a prior diversion on your record you will likely receive more than the minimum.
-The only way to keep from going to jail or being incarcerated is to fight your DUI case and win.
+This is a case by case analysis.
+But obviously, the jail sentence imposed on a second or third DUI offense will be significantly greater than the sentence imposed on a first DUI offense.

 Harris Law Practice Areas